Brendan838/Movie_Prediction/README.md

 Susan's resources for K-Nearest Neighbor Bootcamp:UofM-VIRT-DATA-PT-09-2024-U-LOLC-MTTH.
 Supervised Learning, Week 20: Day 2 Activity 7.
 Data Science Course, Week 20, Day 2, Activity 7.
 UofM University, 25 Mar.
 2025.

+University of Minnesota.
+(2024).
+UofM-VIRT-DATA-PT-09-2024-U-LOLC/20-Supervised-Learning/2/Activities/05-Ins_Random_Forest [GitHub repository].
+Accessed on March 2025.
+I, Mai Houa Hang, used this repository for help with the Randomforest2025.ipynb on how to use the Random Forest classifer.

+OpenAI.
+(2023).
+ChatGPT (Mar 14 version) [Large language model].
+Accessed on March 2025.
+I, Mai Houa Hang, used this website for help with the Randomforest2025.ipynb step 35 and 38 for help to do a cross-validation and the feature importance analysis.

 ## Installation Instructions
 * Download project files or clone the repository to your local machine.
 * Each individual model's script can be found in their respective folders.
 They can be loaded in your code viewer/editor of choice (we used Jupyter Notebook to create these scripts, but other programs such as VSCode also work).